Marvin Compper: International career

 Compper was eligible to play for Germany and France, as he got a citizenship.

 Having previously represented the Germany U17 and Germany U18 side, Compper was called up by Germany U20 for the first time, making his debut against Italy U20 on 16 February 2005.
 Three months after making his debut, Compper was called to the Germany U20 squad for the FIFA World Youth Championship in Netherlands.
 After appearing twice as a substitute in the first two matches, he played his first match of the tournament, where he came on as a second–half substitute, in a 1–0 loss against Argentina U20 on 18 June 2005.
 Compper started for the first time in the tournament, as Germany U20 lost 2–1 to Brazil after the game went to extra time, eliminating the side from the competitions.
 He went on to make eleven appearances for the U20 side.

 On 13 November 2008, Compper was called up by Germany for the first time.
 Five days later after being called up again, on 19 November 2008, Compper received his sole international cap in a friendly against England, making him the first Hoffenheim player to be capped by Germany.
 After the match, Compper reflected on his debut, saying: "I was very happy to play from the start, but my debut was only marred by the defeat, it's a shame we could not finish the year successfully."

 Coaching career

 On 26 October 2021, Compper was hired by Russian Premier League club FC Lokomotiv Moscow as an assistant coach.
 On 1 March 2022, Lokomotiv manager Markus Gisdol resigned due to the Russian invasion of Ukraine and Compper was appointed caretaker manager.
 Dmitri Loskov and then Oleg Pashinin were officially registered with the league as Lokomotiv's caretaker managers as Compper did not possess the mandatory UEFA Pro Licence.
 On 4 April 2022, Zaur Khapov was appointed Lokomotiv manager, but club's sporting director Thomas Zorn commented that this is a formality as Khapov possesses a proper license, and Compper will continue performing most of the manager's duties.
 On 30 June 2022, Josef Zinnbauer was appointed head coach of Lokomotiv, with Compper continuing to work at the club.
 Compper was dismissed by Lokomotiv on 5 September 2022, following a weak start of the 2022–23 season.

+On 3 August 2026, Compper was hired as the head coach of Belgian Pro League club Antwerp with a two-season contract.